 - Preheat the oven.
 Preheat oven to 400°F.

-- Peel and cut the butternut squash.
+- Peel and cut.
 Peel the squash, then slice the ends off.
 If it’s too hard to cut, pierce with a fork and then microwave for a few minutes.
 Scoop out the seeds and then slice down the middle.
 Slice in half again and cut into 1-inch cubes.

 - Season and cook in oven.
 Place squash cubes on a large baking sheet and drizzle with oil.
 Then sprinkle with S&P and toss until combined.
 Roast for 20 minutes, then flip.
 Bake an additional 10-15 minutes, or until the edges are lightly golden and caramelized (but not burnt).

 To roast in halves: Preheat oven to 375°F. Peel and slice off ends of squash.
 Then scoop out seeds and slice down the middle.
-Brush oil on top of the cut sides of the squash, then season with S&P. Place the squash cut-side down on a large baking sheet and cook for about 50 minutes, or until squash is tender.
+Brush oil on top of the cut sides of the squash, then season with S&P. Place cut-side down on a large baking sheet and cook for about 50 minutes, or until tender.

-Butternut squash is so flavorful on it’s own, that it really doesn’t need much seasoning.
+Because the veggie is so flavorful on it’s own, it really doesn’t need much seasoning.
 I usually stick with a basic combination (oil, salt and pepper), however there are plenty of savory, sweet and spicy options.

 Add any of the following to create super flavorful and delicious roasted butternut squash cubes: